Grid2op/chronix2grid/docs/DESCRIPTION.rst

 =================

 A simple module is actually implemented.
-It reads a csv containing a yearly loss pattern chronic (5 min timestep), given as a percentage of the total load.
+It reads a csv containing a yearly loss pattern chronic (5 min time step in the example provided), given as an absolute power value in MW.
+Two inputs are necessary, with example provided in *getting_started/example/input*:

+* A csv file containing the yearly loss pattern  in *patterns/loss_pattern.csv*
+* A json parameter file that indicates the path to loss pattern in *case118_l2rpn_wcci/generation/params_loss.json*

 Economic dispatch generation (hydro and thermic generators)
 ====================================================================